avilotijevic/ana-vilotijevic.github.io/_pages/about.md

 # **Welcome to my website!**

-<span style="font-size:0.9em;">I am a postdoctoral researcher in cognitive psychology at Utrecht University.
+<span style="font-size:0.9em;">I am a postdoctoral researcher in cognitive neuroscience at Utrecht University.
 My research focuses on the interaction between cognition and visual perception, with a particular interest in how cognitive processes such as attention and expectations shape the earliest stages of visual processing.</span>

 <span style="font-size:0.9em;">I completed my PhD in Cognitive Neuroscience at the University of Groningen, where I investigated how attention shapes visual processing through changes in pupil size.
 My doctoral work examined the pupil not only as a physiological response to light, but also as a window into the interaction between cognition and sensory processing.</span>